Fitness Test

 7. The 30 Second Standing Tree Pose Challenge (Balance)

 Take turns balancing on each foot in the yoga pose, Standing Tree Pose.
 Have the bent leg placed on the opposite knee or upper thigh.
-This exercise sounds easy, but this might be the most challenging part of this fitness test.

 - An advanced, balanced athlete should be able to stand on each leg with their eyes closed for the 30 seconds